j143/web/_articles/being-a-friend-to-children.md

 You approached your child and asked "Shall we play together."
 Your child say "No thanks, Dad.
 I don't want to play now."
 You feel rejected. \(If he doesn't want to play with me, it's fine why bother!\) You feel self-righteous about asking again.
 You feel "I tried once, it won't work for me."

-{% hint style="success" %}
-Simply respond with "Okay,  let's make a specific date for another time.
+📝 Simply respond with "Okay,  let's make a specific date for another time.
 What do you think might be fun?"
-{% endhint %}

 #### 2 You have a very difficult child